wenh06/cinc2024/models/README.md

 - **Classification head**: This part is responsible for making Dx classification predictions based on the features extracted by the image backbone.
 The classification head is trained (fine-tuned) on the CINC 2024 dataset.

-- **Digitization head**: This part is responsible for recovering the digitized ECG signal from the input image.
+- **Digitization head (deprecated)**: This part is responsible for recovering the digitized ECG signal from the input image.
 The digitization head is trained (fine-tuned) on the CINC 2024 dataset.

 The two heads share the same image backbone and trained in an end-to-end manner.